instantlinux/docker-tools/k8s/README.md

 similar to mine is an [Intel N6005 Mini PC](https://www.newegg.com/neosmay-ac8-jasper-lake/p/2SW-006Y-00003) with two 8GB DDR4 RAM modules and a 500GB to 2TB drive installed in each.)
 As of Sep 2022 three of these configured with 16GB of RAM and 512GB SSD costs plus a control-plane node of 250GB SSD and 8GB of RAM add up to about $1250USD; you can shave maybe $400 off by reducing RAM and storage, and another $250 by virtualizing the manager on your existing server.
 By Nov 2024, costs of such nodes has plunged: Intel N100 quad-core mini-PCs with 16GB of RAM and 512GB SSD can be had for under $150, so four of these is under $600.
+(Inflation has picked up since, but this hardware remains relatively inexpensive.)

 ### Assumptions

-* You're not running in a cloud provider (this probably works in cloud instances but isn't tested there; if you're already in cloud and willing to pay for it you don't need this tool anyway)
 * You want to run a current stable version of docker engine
-* You're running Ubuntu 24.04 LTS on the nodes
+* You're running Ubuntu LTS on the nodes
 * You want fastest / most secure direct-attached SSD performance: persistent storage will be local LUKS-encrypted directories on each node